How long does it last?

 If I am not in network for your policy, depending on your policy, you may have some coverage for out of network providers.

 I am glad to file insurance for you.
 However in order to file I have to give you a mental health diagnosis.
 If you have questions about this, feel fee to talk with me about it.
-Marriage and couples counseling may or may not be covered by insurance.

 Can I friend you on Facebook?